Kettlebells have really become popular and now you can find them in any well-equipped gym or studio.

 Almost every kettlebell exercise is based around the distinctive swing movement you see with kettlebells.
 One of the reasons it’s so effective is that it’s not a swing done with the arms, it gets momentum from the movement of the body.
 As the body moves from a hip hinge to standing up straight, using the back, hamstring and glutes explosively, the movement puts momentum into the kettlebell which swings outwards and then back again.
 This is a great exercise to practice but make sure your back is straight and not rounded because this is one of the most important aspects of kettlebell posture.

 Kettlebells are awesome at getting your blood flowing and you’ll quickly find your heart racing.
-A study by the Australian Council on Exercise found that you can burn as many as twenty calorie per minute in kettlebell training, which matches what you could expect in a cardio class.
+A study by the American Council on Exercise found that you can burn over 270 calories in a 20 minute kettlebell workout, which matches what you could expect in a cardio class.
 Plus, you’re getting a strength workout at the same time.

 The exercises involved tend to flow from one movement or position to another, much in the same way that you’d find in yoga.
 With practice, you can get smooth transitions that offer a solid workout for your muscles without jarring your joints.
 Not that we’d caution against something like plyometrics, but different exercises suit different people and getting a low-impact strength workout can be a real boost to your week.